|A good book, warm covers, and|

 But twenty years ago, I did not have a husband, kids, pets, and a house.
 I had plenty of time to read.
 Now, my reading time is a precious commodity which I refuse to waste on something I don't love.
 Once I combine that reality with the knowledge I've gained throughout the writing process, the guilt disappears.
 If, after the first few chapters, I'm not looking forward to continuing the book, I don't.
 Unless there's a very compelling reason to keep going, it's time for me to move on to the next one.
 I want a book I can't wait to read once I finally have some down time; not one I have to slog through because of some imaginary obligation.
+(For some of my favorites, see my lists from 2012, 2013, and 2014)

 There are a couple of things in particular that will make or break a book for me now.
 First and foremost, I have to care about the characters.
 I want to feel connected to them, to feel their emotions and root for their success.
 If I don't care what happens to the main character, I lose interest fairly quickly, even if the plot seems promising.